 Texas Help | File a Restraining Order – This page is the Texashelp.org protective order information site.
 You can use the document provided in the link to get started on filing a restraining order.
 Follow the link if you think you can use protection against someone.

-Restraining Orders in Harris County – This webpage gives you an overview for the process for protection orders in Harris County.
+Restraining Orders in Harris County – This webpage gives you an overview of the process for protection orders in Harris County.
 The page provides telephone numbers for the different departments’ numbers in the surrounding areas.
 You can look at the q and a to get a better understanding.

 Attorney for Restraining Orders in Houston, TX

 You need to seek a criminal defense attorney if you have reason to believe someone has filed a restraining order against you.
 The violation of a restraining order can lead to criminal proceedings, especially if there are events that already have a reason to suspect you.
 The Gonzalez Law Group, PLLC has years of experience with criminal defense cases like restraining orders and other criminal charges.
 They will sit down with you and analyze the case step by step and tell you what to do next.
 Call (832) 530-4070 to get started with a free consultation.
 The Gonzalez Law Group works with clients in the counties of Harris County, Montgomery County, Galveston County, Fort Bend County, Liberty County, Waller County, and Chambers County.